Zuehlke/software-engineering-corner/src/articles/belimo-and-zuhlke-how-to-win-with-flutter-in-production/index.md

   communication, supporting 40 device families across 10,000+ combinations.
 ---

-# Belimo and Zühlke: How to with #FlutterInProduction
+# Belimo and Zühlke: How to win with #FlutterInProduction

 Belimo is a global market leader in developing, producing, and selling field devices for energy-efficient control of heating, ventilation, and air conditioning (HVAC) systems.
 Its core products include damper actuators, control valves, sensors, and meters.